AbhinavA10/ML-courses/Into-DL-Kaggle/README.md

 - smaller batch sizes give noisier weight updates and loss curves.
 This is because each batch is a small sample of data and smaller samples tend to give noisier estimates.
 - Smaller learning rates make the updates smaller and the training takes longer to converge.
 Large learning rates can speed up training, but don't "settle in" to a minimum as well.
 When the learning rate is too large, the training can fail completely.

-`Adam` optimizer is a great SGD algorithm that has an adapttive learning rate.
+`Adam` optimizer is a great SGD algorithm that has an adaptive learning rate.

 **Stochastic** means "determined by chance."
 Our training is stochastic because the minibatches are random samples from the dataset.